Special attention is drawn to the following:

 Be ready to play

 Players should be ready to play as soon as it is their turn to play.
+(Players may choose ‘ready golf’ if they so decide amongst their fourball/group.)
 When playing on or near the putting green, they or their caddies should leave their bags, carts or trolleys in such a position as will enable quick movement off the green and towards the next tee.
 When the play of a hole has been completed, players should immediately leave the putting green.

 Priority on the course